 On-time applicants may expect to receive an acknowledgment from the campuses to which they have applied within two to four weeks of filing the application.
 The notice may also include a request that applicants submit additional records necessary to evaluate academic qualifications.
-Applicants may be assured of admission if the evaluation of relevant qualifications indicates that applicants meet CSU admission requirements and campus requirements for admission to an impacted program.
+Applicants may be assured of admission if the evaluation of relevant qualifications indicates that applicants meet CSU admission requirements, and in the case of admission impaction, campus requirements for admission to an impacted program.
 Unless specific written approval/confirmation is received, an offer of admission is not transferable to another term or to another campus.